 At one time, Mount Ida, which is now the hilly Cincinnati neighborhood of Mt.
 Adams above the downtown area, was covered in beautiful, lush grape vines.
 But toward the end of the 1800s, a perfect storm of several circumstances led to the downfall of Cincinnati’s booming wine industry.
 Cincinnati’s most prominent wine-maker, Nicholas Longworth, passed away in 1863, which took a toll on manufacturing.
 This was the same time the Civil War was going on, which led to a labor shortage (grape-growing is not easy and requires a great deal of manpower!).
 Additionally, the vineyards experienced some dismal weather conditions in the early 1860s.

 On top of all of that, the temperance movement followed by Prohibition pushed alcohol levels lower, and wine simply fell out of fashion in the region.
 After Prohibition ended and climate conditions returned to their former favor, the region’s wine-making industry was never brought back to life and it’s vineyards were replaced with buildings and roads.

 A mural at Skeleton Root depicts the heyday of Longworth’s vineyards as recorded in Harper’s Weekly in 1858.

 Skeleton Root open Thursday – Sunday and is located at 38 West McMicken St., located one block north of Findlay market and the final stop of the Cincinnati Bell Connector streetcar.
-For more on Skeleton Root, go to , go to http://www.skeletonroot.com and follow them on Facebook to learn about upcoming events like pop-up yoga and live music from 1-6pm on Sundays.
+For more on Skeleton Root, visit the website and follow them on Facebook for upcoming events.

 Abigail Davidson is a writer and entrepreneur who loves Cincinnati.
 You can visit her at abigailrdavidson.com or say hi on Instagram at @abigailRdavidson.